RAPAd® Technology - Fast Adenovirus Production

 RAPAd® technology was pioneered by our scientists while at the University of Iowa.
 In contrast to traditional homologous recombination virus production using Ad5 mutant dl309 which can take up to 18 weeks, the RAPAd® system eliminates the need for multiple plaque purifications and for bacterial in vitro recombination.
 This streamlined system can prepare adenovirus in as little as 3 weeks!

 The RAPAd® system removes these issues by using an adenoviral backbone incapable of packaging and replication on its own.
 Read our scientists' seminal paper published in Gene Therapy on the development of the RAPAd® technique here.
+Or download the article's pdf here.
 (US Patent No. 6,830,920 B2)

 RCA (replication competent adenovirus E1+) "wild-type" contamination or revertants can occur when amplifying adenovirus in HEK-derived cells.
 Since this is a rare but possible event, we screen every prep for RCA using PCR and cell-based assays.